PelleLille/hsl-docs/firewall.rst

 Firewall
 ========

-The Firewall context acts as a firewall.
+The firewall script acts as a firewall.
 It can be enabled for services sush as HTTP, FTP, SSH and SNMP.

 Pre-defined variables
 ---------------------